Frequently Asked Questions

 |SOCY101||Introduction to Sociology||4|

-No. It is more important that you get a good college preparation program in high school.
-Frequently, students take nurse aid type courses in high school at the expense of getting chemistry, algebra, and other critical science and math courses.
-Work experience may help you better decide about your nursing career, however, proper academic preparation in math and science will result in greater success in college.
+Not necessarily.
+It is sometimes more important that you get a good college preparation program in high school.
+Frequently, students do take nurse aid type courses in high school at the expense of getting chemistry, algebra, and other critical science and math courses which is sometimes a detriment to getting accepted into registered nursing programs.
+However, work experience may help you better decide about your nursing career.

 Final acceptance occurs following posting of course grades and review; approximately June 1 for Fall Admission and December 27 for Spring Admission.

-No. You must have a "C" or better and a 2.7 G.P.A. and a "C" or better in all prerequisite courses.
-Also, TEAS testing is required.
+No. You must have a "C" or better and a 2.7 G.P.A. and a "C" or better in all preclinical courses.
+See the BSN Curriculum Pattern.
+We also require TEAS testing at a proficient level.

 28 for each semester.